Building a Mobile Chat App Using Realm – Data Architecture

 nil) when the conversation view is closed.

-The Realm sync rules to determine whether a user can open a synced Realm of ChatMessage objects are a little more complicated than for
+The Sync rules to determine whether a user can open a synced Realm of ChatMessage objects are a little more complicated than for

 Chatsterobjects.
 A user can only open a synced